Scullabogue Barn massacre: Massacre

 Thomas Cloney, a rebel commander with the rank of General, present at the Battle of New Ross, reported:

 The news had incensed certain elements of the rebel force stationed at Scullabogue, who joined with the deserters in agitating for revenge against the prisoners.
 The prisoners' guards twice prevented the gathering mob from harming them but eventually gave in to the crowd by allowing the executions by musket-shot of over a dozen particularly hated individuals.
 However, all semblance of control was quickly lost and the barn was soon torched.
 People trying to escape the barn were shot, stabbed and beaten to death or forced back into the flames.

 Only two men are thought to have escaped the flames of Scullabogue Barn.
 One was named Richard Grandy, and the other was Loftus Frizzel.
 At least twelve, and possibly thirteen men alleged to have taken part in the massacre were executed after the rebellion was suppressed; a further two were transported.
 Although the massacre has been presented in some sources as sectarian in origin, up to 20 of the victims were loyalist Catholics, and three of the seventeen rebel guards linked directly with the massacre by subsequent depositions (John Ellard, John Turner and Robert Mills) were Protestants.
 Mills gave detailed evidence on the activities of the other guards, and was set free despite having admitted personally attacking prisoners with his pike.

 Memorials

 There is a Scullabogue Memorial stone in the graveyard of Old Ross Church of Ireland church.
 The theme is one of reconciliation.
-The Scullabogue Barn itself was controversially knocked down and covered over by the current proprietor in the 1990s.
-There is, however, no state memorial to the people who were massacred during this incident.